 Flow targeting

-Here are a some common ways we see developers using Flow targeting:
+Here are some common ways we see developers using Flow targeting:- Only show a Flow to newly created accounts

 - Show a Flow to users who have taken a specific action in the product (e.g. an upsell once they use something 10 times)